SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/remote-management-v2.md

 1. In the main Sumo Logic menu, select **Manage Data > Collection > Source Template**.
 1. Select the Source Template that you need to upgrade, and click **Upgrade** button.
 1. If required, change the required configuration in the Source Template configuration page, and click **Next**.
 1. Navigate to **Preview Collector(s)** section to view the list of collectors that are compatible and incompatible to the new version of the source template.
-Follow the either of the below steps if you have incompatbe collectors:
+Follow the either of the below steps if you have incompatible collectors:
     - Upgrade the collector version to the supported version.
 Or,
     - Create a new source template and link the required collectors by collector name and collector tags.
-Also, delink the collectors added in the new source template in the exisiting source template.
+Also, delink the collectors added in the new source template to the existing source template.

 ## Delete a Source Template